michellesandell/lovingmemory/README.md

-# GitHub hosted memorial site
+# GitHub Hosted Memorial Site
-Updated with newer code and tweaks so it works in 2025-26.
+Updated with newer code and tweaks so it works well in 2025-26.
+This fork has been updated to not require the gh-pages branch.

-## Local Build Setup
+## Local Build Setup on a *nix Machine

 ```bash
 # install dependencies